micmejia/bible-dump/NKJV/Genesis/Gen 32.md

 So Jacob was greatly afraid and distressed; and he divided the people that _were_ with him, and the flocks and herds and camels, into two companies.

 ###### 8
-And he said, "If Esau comes to the one company and [^c]attacks it, then the other company which is left will escape."
+And he said, "If Esau comes to the one company and attacks it, then the other company which is left will escape."

 ###### 9
 Then Jacob said, "O God of my father Abraham and God of my father Isaac, the Lord who said to me, 'Return to your country and to your family, and I will deal well with you':